 Sakura stared at the large Memorial Stone in front of her, feeling the gentle caress of the breeze trail against her skin.

 It was a rare moment of alone time as nether Naruto nor Sasuke were with her.
 Naruto was off eating ramen with Iruka-sensei—a connection she did not want to step between by being there—and Sasuke was off with his clan, attending their monthly meetings.

 The Uchiha clan was still alive.

 Two years after saving Uchiha Shisui, Sakura allowed herself a moment of self-praise, understanding that she had successfully diverted the massacre.
 As Itachi had said, changes had been made between the villages and the clan.
-The Uchihas were no longer forced to live in a certain sector of the village of their compound for surveillance, and many of the lesser members spread out through Konoha.
-The Military Police Force was unofficially disbanded, giving more missions to the Uchiha shinobi, and allowing them true access to climb the ranks.
+The Uchihas were no longer forced to live in a certain sector of the village of their compound for surveillance, and many of the lesser members spread throughout Konoha.
+The Military Police Force was unofficially disbanded, giving more missions to Uchiha shinobi, and allowing them true access to climb the ranks.

 So far, Shisui's genjutsu had done wonders.
 He quite literally saved his entire clan.
 And now that the Hokage knew with absolute conviction that the Uchiha's first priority was Konoha—a sense of peace was returning to the village once again.

 It was a vile situation when Sakura continued to think about it, but she couldn't do much about it anymore.
 She had a choice between Konoha and the Uchiha clan, and her choice was clear, no matter the outcome.

 Yet, while peace was returning to Konoha, Akatsuki was moving in the shadows.
 She gritted her teeth.
 She was still developing a seal that could lock away Zetsu, but it was a tedious and difficult process.
 But once Zetsu was out of the way, Kaguya's revival would be put to a halt.